4.2. Quick Start Guide Appliance#

 Definition of the RADIUS Clients#

-In this step, you will define the first RADIUS client to be allowed to issue authentication queries to the RADIUS server of the LinOTP Appliance.
-Additional clients can be added and managed via the LinOTP Management after the completion of the initial configuration.
+In this step, you define the first RADIUS client that is allowed to make authentication requests to the RADIUS server of the LinOTP appliance.
+Additional clients can be added and managed via the LinOTP Cocpit.

-RADIUS (Remote Authentication Dial In User Service) is the most frequently used client server protocol for the authentication, authorization and administration of users of dial in connections in a computer network.
-One generally distinguishes between the RADIUS server, which conducts the validation of the login query, and the RADIUS client, which sends the authentication query.
-Typical examples of a RADIUS client are a VPN gateway, a firewall as well as a portal server or terminal server.
+RADIUS (Remote Authentication Dial In User Service) is the most commonly used client-server protocol for authenticating, authorizing and managing users of dial-in connections in a computer network.
+In general, a distinction is made between the RADIUS server, which validates the login request, and the RADIUS client, which sends the authentication request.
+Typical examples of a RADIUS client are a VPN gateway, a firewall and a portal or terminal server.

 4.2.4.
 Part 2: Connecting to the User Directory, Rollout of Tokens#